-Buffalo 66 is filmed linearly, as one (very full) day in a man's life.
+Buffalo '66 is filmed linearly, portraying one (very full) day in a man's life.
 But the actual events are not merely a slice of life - that misses the entire meaning.
-The tale itself is contrived to show a single, simple reality of life.
-The film makes you step outside the box.
+It is a tale of alienation, of frustration, and how one Billy Brown solves that to his own satisfaction.
+The tale itself is contrived to show a single, simple reality of life, and at that it succeeds brilliantly.
+"Buffalo '66" makes you step outside the box.
 Nicely done.

-It all boils down to a horribly put-upon man's final moment of truth, when face-to-face with his bloated, champagne-swilling Nemesis, the hatred of whom kept him going for five years in prison.
+It all boils down to a put-upon man's final moment of truth, when face-to-face with his bloated, champagne-swilling Nemesis, the hatred of whom kept him going for five years in prison.
 Everything preceding that once-in-a-lifetime, wrenching moment of truth should be seen as an impressionistic survey of the influences that molded him and brought him there.

 |Do a little dance, make a little love, it's all right, it's all right....|

-His friends are overly imbecilic and pathetic, but the point here is that our loser friends (and we all have some) cannot be the cause OR solution to our own problems.
+Billy Brown's friends are overly imbecilic and pathetic, but the point here is that our loser friends (and we all have some) cannot be the cause or solution to our own problems.
 And, in their own way, they are a gift, too, particularly as portrayed by his fabulously loyal friend at the bowling alley, who also provides a window into the soul of the protagonist.
 What did he do to merit that adoration?
 There are redeeming features there, however buried under a mountain of attitude.

 |The photo booth scene offers a peak inside the characters.|